 - Preschool Education (Pre-K) used to be the slowest EdTech sector to adapt to technology advancements, mainly in the pre-Covid period.
 However, printed materials, pen, and paper assignments declined as the demand for app-based learning with videos and other types of digital content surged.

 Parents are now much more aware of the role of technology in education than ever before.
 You can find it in various studies of early childhood education, which report soaring adoption rates of the EdTech.
-Experts from Grand View Research predict EdTech to evolve in the sector.
-It poised to experience the fastest CAGR from 2021 to 2028.
-According to the Facts & Factors report, the global pre-K sector is expected to register a 10.5% CAGR and reach $480 Billion in 2026.
+According to the Facts & Factors report, the global pre-K sector is expected to register a 13.5% CAGR and reach $486 Billion in 2029.

 - K-12.
-Triggered by Covid-19, the K-12 sector has become the largest consumer of EdTech solutions in 2020.
+Triggered by Covid-19, the K-12 sector has become the largest consumer of EdTech solutions in recent years.
 Coupled with the changes introduced by the pandemic, the spread of broadband connectivity and access to mobile devices has also contributed to the sector’s growth.
-Thus, K-12 schools accumulated a 41% share of the EdTech market revenue, as the previously mentioned Grand View Research report has discovered.
-As for future projections, HolonIQ expects the K-12 segment to experience aggressive growth.
-It is likely to account for $4,100B of spending by 2025.
+As for future projections, Adroit Market Research says the K-12 segment will experience aggressive growth.
+It is likely to be worth $322.68 billion in 2029.

 - Higher Education.
 When the Covid-19 pandemic hit, colleges and universities had to transition to online delivery of their programs, which also fueled the demand for EdTech solutions.
 But the move to online settings was not an easy undertaking: millions of students and teachers were struggling to organize their studies remotely.
 Nevertheless, the segment shows a gradual uptake and is likely to grow by 1.5% by 2025, according to HolonIQ’s findings.

 Some startups have reached new heights in the wake of the massive interest from industry veterans and more general-type investors.
-For instance, Quizlet, a global AI-powered learning tool, has recently raised $30 million in Series C. The startup sees a massive international user growth of 200-400%, which fuels its continued product innovation.
+For instance, Scaler, an India-based upskilling tool, has recently raised $55 million of funding.
+The startup sees a massive potential in US-based colleges and higher education institutions as they plan to enter that market in the shortest time frames.

 - Consumer Learning.
 Outside controlled school or college settings, individual homes have also turned to fun and engaging EdTech products.
 The consumer segment is accelerating faster than in previous years, triggered by the awareness of the benefits of lifelong learning and continuous technology advances in that space.
 Additionally, MOOCs are gaining momentum, providing affordable online education to consumers.